mjlaufer/dotfiles/README.md

 $ brew bundle --file=~/dotfiles/.Brewfile
 ```

-Now GNU stow should be installed.
+Now GNU Stow should be installed.
 Run `stow` in simulation mode to see warnings about possible errors.

 Stow throws an error if the symlink destination already exists.
 Delete these existing files (or change their names) before stowing your custom versions.